SLU logo

 Attendance grade will be determined by taking roll call at the start of class.
 For credit, you must be in class and respond when your name is called.
 This will happen approximately 10 times over the course of the semester.

-Note that in-class assignments such as tests or quizes cannot be made up outside of class without prior approval from the instructor.
-All such activities will be listed course schedule with ample time to prepare (i.e. there are no "pop quizes").
+Note that in-class assignments such as group work, discussion groups, or attendance assignments cannot be made up outside of class without prior approval from the instructor.
+Major activities such as quizzes or tests will be listed on the course schedule with ample time to prepare (i.e. there are no "pop quizes").

 If you do miss class you should refer to the course schedule to see what was missed and arrange to get course notes from another student.
 I am always happy to answer questions but I do not repeat full class periods in office hours.